chenxinpeng/Optimization_of_image_description_metrics_using_policy_gradient_methods/README.md

 By the way, I filter the words more than 5 times, you can change this parameter in the script.

 ### Step 5
+In this step, we follow the algorithm in the paper: